rdbende/Sun-Valley-ttk-theme/README.md

 ```

 ## Tips and tricks
 Sun Valley is meant to be a simple ttk theme wrapped in a PyPI package for convenience.
-I don't want to add other dependencies, nor features that would be trivial to implement if the user wants them, using 3rd party packages.
-But this theme can be easily integrated with other 3rd party modules.
+I don't want to add other dependencies, nor features that would be trivial to implement if the user wants them, using 3rd party modules.
+But this theme can be easily integrated with them.

 ### Set the theme to the system theme
 You can use [darkdetect](https://github.com/albertosottile/darkdetect) for that.
 Here's an example: